 My name is Willem Johan Hoendervanger (1980) and I work as an international marine artist.
-As an artist whose main motif is the sea, you won’t be surprised to read my studio is located in Vlissingen, The Netherlands.
-Situated at the crossroads of the Western Scheldt delta and the North Sea, what inspires me is always a few miles away.
+As an artist whose main motif is the sea, you won’t be surprised to read I have lived 15 years in Vlissingen which is situated at the crossroads of the Western Scheldt delta and the North Sea, what inspires me was a few miles away.
 The world’s largest ships pass Vlissingen on their way to one of the largest European ports.
+At this moment my studio is located in Doorwerth, the Netherlands.
+This peaceful area is ideal to work on my paintings.

 After completing high school I faced a major choice: listening to the call of the sea and become a sailor, or pursuing a career as an artist.
 The latter won the battle to the sea, so back in 2005 I graduated St. Joost art school in Breda.
 However, the lures of the sea were never far away.
 As an maritime artist I’m in the privileged position to merge my love for ships with my fascination for visual art.